Calcium and the Vegan Diet

 Using the classic “get ’em while they’re young” strategy, the dairy industry has put calcium needs for growing children and adolescents at the very center of their marketing.
 By using the “calcium, calcium, calcium” mantra, and holding up milk as a uniquely good source of this nutrient, they’ve created the impression that no calcium source rivals milk.
 But, as we’ll soon discover, that just isn’t true.
 On top of this, the dairy marketing boards never seem to volunteer the fact that the vast majority of the world’s population has trouble digesting milk.
 About 65 percent of the world’s adults are lactose intolerant.
 And that figure is much higher among people of African and Asian descent—around 99 percent of adults of Chinese descent are lactose intolerant.

-Unfortunately, vegan advocates don’t have a good track record either when it comes to accurately discussing calcium.
+Unfortunately, vegan advocates don’t have a good track record either when it comes to accurately discussing this nutrient.
 A number of vegan books and websites assert that dairy is, in reality, a poor source of calcium.
 The claim is that the substantial amount of protein found in dairy products results in loss of calcium from bones.
 Often, this argument is accompanied by charts showing the rates of hip fracture in various countries, making it appear that the more dairy consumed the greater the rates of hip fracture.
 This entire line of thinking has, however, been thoroughly debunked.
 It turns out that protein may have less effect on bone loss than previously thought.
 In fact, it appears to be beneficial since it improves calcium absorption.
 As for the hip fracture argument, there are confounding factors that make pointing to this statistic dishonest.
 For example, hip fracture rates are highest in high-latitude locations with lots of ice on streets and sidewalks—and ice is of course closely associated with falls.
 On top of that, these high latitude areas tend to mean people have lower vitamin D status, which results in diminished bone health.

 As we’re about to see, it’s nonsense to assert that dairy plays an irreplaceable role in ensuring adequate calcium consumption.
 But the position some vegans take regarding calcium is even less aligned with the truth.
 The reality is that it’s quite possible for a daily milk drinker to see her calcium status decline by going vegan—if she doesn’t make the effort to add calcium-rich vegan foods to replace the dairy products she has stopped consuming.